 First, activity makes it go down.
 This perhaps goes without saying, but if you go for a run or a bike ride, you’ll see a drop over the course of that activity.
 More strenuous activities will make it drop more than relatively easy activities.

 But it’s not just the activity itself.
-Post-activity, your stress levels will remain high and drain your body battery.
+Post-activity, your stress levels may remain high and continue to drain your body battery.
 This is especially true after sustained, high intensity workouts.

 Eating can also have an impact.
 After a meal, your body will digest your food.
 If you have a really big meal – in other words, if you over eat – you could see a sustained increase in your stress levels for a while.